Textualize/textual/docs/roadmap.md

     * [ ] Integration with screen readers
     * [x] Monochrome mode
     * [ ] High contrast theme
-    * [ ] Color blind themes
+    * [ ] Color-blind themes
 - [ ] Command interface
     * [ ] Command menu
     * [ ] Fuzzy search
 - [ ] Configuration (.toml based extensible configuration format)
 - [x] Console
 - [ ] Devtools
     * [ ] Integrated log
     * [ ] DOM tree view
     * [ ] REPL
 - [ ] Reactive state abstraction
 - [x] Themes
     * [ ] Customize via config
     * [ ] Builtin theme editor

 ## Widgets

-Widgets are key to making user friendly interfaces.
+Widgets are key to making user-friendly interfaces.
 The builtin widgets should cover many common (and some uncommon) use-cases.
 The following is a list of the widgets we have built or are planning to build.

 - [x] Buttons
     * [x] Error / warning variants